bolutifesoftwareengineer68/alx-system_engineering-devops/0x00-shell_basics/README.md

-scripts 6 creates a directory named my_first_directory in the /tmp/ directory script 7 moves the file betty from /tmp/ to /tmp/my_first_directory script 8 deletes the file betty
+scripts 6 creates a directory named my_first_directory in the /tmp/ directory script 7 moves the file betty from /tmp/ to /tmp/my_first_directory script 8 deletes the file betty script 9 deletes the directory my_first_directory that is in the /tmp directory